 Multimedia Bible readings are made possible by Grace & Mercy Foundation.

 8,000-square-foot hall with 30 rows and 472 seats

 17 floor-to-ceiling, state-of-the-art 4K projectors that turn the entire venue into a stunning and dynamic digital canvas

-Ancient amphitheater style to improve the visual and acoustic experience for guests taking in a variety of activities including live performances, scholarly lectures, presentations, Bible readings and musicals
+Amphitheater-style layout to improve the visual and acoustic experience for guests taking in a variety of productions, including live performances, lectures, presentations, Bible readings and musicals

-100-foot ceiling that accommodates grand visuals projected on walls
+100-foot ceiling that accommodates grand visuals projected on the surrounding walls

 Oak stage measuring 50 feet wide and 20 feet deep with a 60-foot red velvet curtain

 Latest in audio, visual and lighting systems, including: